7 Kumon Alternatives in 2025

 The instructors aren’t guaranteed to be qualified in math

 All Kumon learning instructors are trained in the Kumon math tutoring method.
-But, you can’t guarantee that they’re also trained math tutors or teachers.
+But you can’t guarantee they’re also trained math tutors or teachers.
 When it comes to improving your kids’ math knowledge, you need to be able to trust in a certified tutor or teacher.

 What is the cost of Kumon?

-The cost of Kumon can vary between around $100 and $200 a month for just one subject.
-This can vary by training center location, so Kumon costs can double if your kid is taking both math and reading learning.
-It can also be more expensive if your kid is taking high-school or higher-level math.
+The cost of Kumon can vary between around $165 and $210 a month for just one subject.
+This can vary by training center location, and Kumon costs can double if your kid is taking both math and reading learning.

-Kumon also charges a $50 registration fee, plus $30 for the initial cost of materials.
+Kumon also charges a $80 registration fee plus $30 for the initial cost of materials, which is uncommon for programs like Kumon.

 Kumon alternative #1: Brighterly